Checkmarx/2ms/README.md

 ### Special Rules

-Special rules are rules that are not part of the default ruleset, usually because they are too noisy or too specific.
+Special rules are rules that are configured in 2ms but are not run as part of the default ruleset, usually because they are too noisy or too specific.
 You can use the `--add-special-rule` flag to add special rules by rule ID.

 For example: